 - (1) Full Infiltration Volume Reduction Approach: Full Infiltration is the preferred treatment approach and is required where feasible.
 Full infiltration designs retain stormwater onsite through the use of RPAs or infiltration SCMs that do not have underdrains.
 Plugged or capped underdrains may be specified.
-The following criteria are
+The following criteria are applicable to full infiltration SCM designs: - (a) Runoff Reduction Design Standard: Treatment areas using the Full Infiltration Volume Reduction Approach shall meet, at a minimum, the requirements of the Runoff Reduction Design Standard of Subsection 7.15(C)(1)(a) of these Standards. - (b) Required Sizing Criteria: Preliminary and Final Drainage Reports must document sizing criteria and achieved volume reduction for each SCM following methods specified in USDCM, Volume 3.
+SCMs must be sized for the full tributary area. - (i) UIA to RPAs must comply with run-on ratio, topsoil suitability, and other related criteria as specified in USDCM, Volume 3, T-0 Volume Reduction. - (ii) Full infiltration SCMs with a storage component must comply with surface (filter) area, geometry, and drain time requirements as specified in the USDCM, Volume 3 for the appropriate SCM type. - (c) Field Infiltration Tests: Field infiltration tests are mandatory for full infiltration

-applicable to full infiltration SCM designs:
+SCM designs following the standards in Subsection 7.16(E) of these Standards.

-- (a)
+Field infiltration test results must be documented in the Preliminary and Final

-Runoff Reduction Design Standard: Treatment areas using the Full Infiltration -
+Drainage Reports. - (d) Minimum Field Infiltration Rate: Full infiltration SCMs require a field infiltration rate measurement equal to one inch per hour or greater.
+If field infiltration rates are measured to be less than one inch per hour, a partial infiltration/WQCV approach shall be used consistent with the standards in Subsection 7.16(D)(2) of these Standards. - (e) Required Design Factor of Safety: Full infiltration SCMs shall utilize a minimum factor of safety of 2 when using the field-measured infiltration rate in drawdown time calculations. - (2) Partial Infiltration WQCV Approach: This category of SCMs retains stormwater

-Volume Reduction Approach shall meet, at a minimum, the requirements of the document sizing criteria and achieved volume reduction for each SCM following methods specified in USDCM, Volume 3.
-SCMs must be sized for the full tributary area. - (i) UIA to RPAs must comply with run-on ratio, topsoil suitability, and other related criteria as specified in USDCM, Volume 3, T-0 Volume Reduction. - (ii)Full infiltration SCMs with a storage component must comply with surface (filter) area, geometry, and drain time requirements as specified in the USDCM, Volume 3 for the appropriate SCM type. - (c)Field Infiltration Tests: Field infiltration tests are mandatory for full infiltrationSCM designs following the standards in Subsection 7.16(E) of these Standards.Field infiltration test results must be documented in the Preliminary and FinalDrainage Reports. - (d)Minimum Field Infiltration Rate: Full infiltration SCMs require a fieldinfiltration rate measurement equal to one inch per hour or greater.
-If fieldinfiltration rates are measured to be less than one inch per hour, a partialinfiltration/WQCV approach shall be used consistent with the standards inSubsection 7.16(D)(2) of these Standards. - (e) Required Design Factor of Safety: Full infiltration SCMs shall utilize a minimum factor of safety of 2 when using the field-measured infiltration rate in drawdown time calculations. - (2) Partial Infiltration WQCV Approach: This category of SCMs retains stormwater on site to the extent practical by using underdrains or rate-controlled outlet structures.
-RPAs may be used as part of a treatment train to partial infiltration SCMs.
-The following criteria are applicable to partial infiltration designs:
+- on site to the extent practical by using underdrains or rate-controlled outlet structures.